na632/FrostbiteModdingTool/README.md

 - MADDEN 21

 # Solution explanation
-- All projects use C# .NET Core 6 and dependant on each other (i.e. if you attempt to build FrostbiteModdingUI, it will expect the other projects to exist in your file system)
+- All projects use C# .NET 7 and dependant on each other (i.e. if you attempt to build FrostbiteModdingUI, it will expect the other projects to exist in your file system)

 ## Folders explanation
 - FrostbiteModdingTests is the place for all the "tests" for the Libraries and User Interface